 I personally use WeBull for the majority of my day trading, and Charles Schwab for my buy-and-hold investments.
 Both offer IRAs that you can trade in yourself.
 With WeBull specifically, I have a standard brokerage account that I use for all of my day trade short sells.
 I occasionally trade options contracts and crypto in there, too.
 My WeBull Roth IRA is where I do my long side day trades and I hold some REITs for monthly dividend income as well.
 The combination of a regular brokerage margin account and the Roth IRA allows me to everything I want and build both current income and my tax-free retirement.

-If you’re interested in opening a WeBull account, you can sign up here and earn two free stocks for doing so.
+If you’re interested in opening a WeBull account, you can sign up here and earn three free stocks for doing so.